Why Wouldn't A Car Come With A Cd Player?

 Technology is fast changing the way we do things!
 What used to trend ten years ago no longer does.
 This is one of the reasons why many newly manufactured cars do not have factory-installed CD players.

-USB CD players for car are gradually becoming obscure.
+External USB CD players for car are gradually becoming obscure.
 It has also been reported that many Americans are no longer buying CDs as they used to.

 Many prefer using their digital devices to view whatever they want to view.
 So, this could mean bad business if car manufacturers do not up to their games.